prise-3d/Behavioral-online-study/DOCUMENTATION.md

 #### 5.2.
 Update Django session from Javascript:

-The Javascript session and the Django session are both different data state.
-It is not directly possible to update a variable in Django session from Javascript.
+The Javascript session and the Django session are two different data states.
+It is not possible to update a variable in the Django session directly from Javascript.
 It is necessary to create an intermediate request.

-An intermediate route has been created to retrieve data sent from the client (Javascript) and update the Django session.
+An intermediate route has been created to retrieve the data sent by the client (Javascript) and update the Django session.
 ```python
 def update_session_user(request):
     """Update user session data